Deep ReLU Networks Have Surprisingly Simple Polytopes: Related Work

 \section{Related Work}

-\textbf{Studies on polytopes of a neural network.} Besides the aforementioned works \citep{pascanu2013number, xiong2020number, montufar2014number, hu2018nearly} that count the number of polytopes, there are increasingly many studies on polytopes of neural networks. \cite{chu2018exact,hanin2019deep,balestriero2020mad} showed that polytopes created by a network are convex. \cite{zhang2020empirical} studied how different optimization techniques influence the local properties of polytopes, such as the inspheres, the directions of the corresponding hyperplanes, and the relevance of the surrounding regions. \cite{gamba2020hyperplane} showed that the angles between activation hyperplanes defined by convolutional layers are prone to be similar after training. \cite{hu2020measuring} studied the network using an arbitrary activation function.
+\textbf{Studies on polytopes of a neural network.} Besides the aforementioned works \cite{pascanu2013number, xiong2020number, montufar2014number, hu2018nearly} that count the number of polytopes, there are increasingly many studies on polytopes of neural networks. \cite{chu2018exact,hanin2019deep,balestriero2020mad} showed that polytopes generated by a network are convex. \cite{zhang2020empirical} studied how different optimization techniques influence the local properties of polytopes, such as the inspheres, the directions of the corresponding hyperplanes, and the relevance of the surrounding regions. \cite{gamba2020hyperplane} showed that the angles between activation hyperplanes defined by convolutional layers are prone to be similar after training. \cite{hu2020measuring} studied the network using an arbitrary activation function.
 They first used a piecewise linear function to approximate the given activation function.
-Then, they monitored the change of \#polytopes to probe if the network overfits. \cite{park2021unsupervised} proposed neural activation coding that maximizes the number of linear regions to enhance the model's performance.
-Our work goes beyond counting the number of polytopes to consider the shapes of polytopes, with the goal of delineating a more complete picture of neural networks.
+Then, they monitored the change of \#polytopes to probe if the network overfits. \cite{park2021unsupervised} proposed neural activation coding that maximizes the number of linear regions to enhance the model's performance. \cite{humayun2024deep} computed the density of linear regions as the measure of the local complexity to investigate the phenomenon where generalization occurs long after a network achieves near-zero training error. \cite{khalife2023neural} and \cite{hertrich2021towards} used polyhedral methods to investigate the upper and lower bounds on the sizes of the neural networks required to represent the class of piecewise functions.
+Our work goes beyond counting the number of polytopes to consider the shapes of polytopes, with the goal of delineating a more complete picture of neural networks. \cite{humayun2023splinecam} exactly computed the geometry of a deep ReLU network's mapping such as decision boundaries and then proposed the SplineCAM to attribute the importance of features for network interpretability.